RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/51-COL.md

 <sup>26</sup> [Even] the mystery which hath been hid from ages and from generations, but now is made manifest to his saints:
 <sup>27</sup> To whom God would make known what [is] the riches of the glory of this mystery among the Gentiles; which is Christ in you, the hope of glory:
 <sup>28</sup> Whom we preach, warning every man, and teaching every man in all wisdom; that we may present every man perfect in Christ Jesus:
-<sup>29</sup> Whereunto I also labour, striving according to his working, which worketh in me mightily .
+<sup>29</sup> Whereunto I also labour, striving according to his working, which worketh in me mightily.
 ## Chapter 2

 <sup>1</sup> For I would that ye knew what great conflict I have for you, and [for] them at Laodicea, and [for] as many as have not seen my face in the flesh;